sin3point14/githubctf2020/Readme.md

 #### So what does that all gobbled up thingy do?

-First step- How did I figured this JSON and the endpoint out.
+Baby Steps- How did I figured this JSON and the endpoint out?
 Thanks to netflix, they have a complete API documentation in their [titus-api-definitions](https://github.com/Netflix/titus-api-definitions) repository.
 The CodeQL shenanigans showed vulnerability in the constraint validator of the fields `softConstraints` and `hardConstraints` of Container class.
 So, if there's an endpoint that deserializes user controlled Container class, I get one step closer to RCE.
 One such enpoint is the endpoint that creates jobs using Job Descriptors, which in turn contains a Container - Bingo.
 All I had to do was to convert this [protobuf specification](https://github.com/Netflix/titus-api-definitions/blob/master/src/main/proto/netflix/titus/titus_job_api.proto) to REST JSON.

-It is time for me to know more about Java EL Injection and [this awesome report](https://www.exploit-db.com/docs/english/46303-remote-code-execution-with-el-injection-vulnerabilities.pdf) on exploit DB taught me all.
+Now it is time for me to know more about Java EL Injection and [this awesome report](https://www.exploit-db.com/docs/english/46303-remote-code-execution-with-el-injection-vulnerabilities.pdf) on exploit DB taught me all.

 After experimenting I observed that only Deferred EL Expressions seem to work and they are rather troublesome to work with.
 The main problem being-

 > Deferred evaluation expressions take the form #{expr} and can be evaluated at other phases of a page lifecycle as defined by whatever technology is using the expression.
 [Oracle Docs](https://docs.oracle.com/javaee/6/tutorial/doc/bnahr.html)

 So I cannot use Multiple line payloads...